There are some medical conditions and disabilities that can make it unsafe to drive and can invalidate your car insurance.

 With diabetes that’s treated by tablets or non-insulin injections, you should check with your doctor or nurse to see if you need to tell the DVLA.

 Where your diabetes is treated by diet alone, you don’t need to tell the DVLA and you can carry on driving as usual.
+Find out more about diabetes and driving.

 How do you report a medical condition to the DVLA?